krystianfranus/data-science-template/README.md

 </div>

 Hi there!
-This is recommender system project using:
+This is recommender system project prepared for data [ContentWise Impressions](https://github.com/ContentWise/contentwise-impressions) using:
 - `lightning` for model training
 - `hydra` for configuration
 - `clearml` for ML cycle control